Bulbulder: Pre-19th century

 In the 17th century. the Ottomans built a water supply system in the area, the Bulbulder waterworks.
 It was made from the short, baked-earth pipes (čunak).
 In the 18th century, Austrian occupational administration built the Town's waterworks.
 With the oldest, Mokri Lug waterworks, all three merged into the single system, which converged under the Terazije, where the water separating reservoir was built.

 When Belgrade was occupied in 1717 by the Austria, a defense moat was built whose outer section crossed the Veliki Vračar hill, where the modern Volgina Street is today.
 After Austria re-occupied Belgrade in 1789, the trench was reconstructed by the general Ernst Gideon von Laudon and became known as the "Laudan's trench" (Serbian: Laudanov šanac or simply Šanac).
 When Bulbulder developed later, this marked its easternmost extension, becoming known as the Baba Ruža's End.

 Chronicler Milan Milićević noted that during this Austrian occupation, Bulbulder for Belgraders had the function which in the early 1900s had Topčider: a green, forested excursion area just outside of the city.
-Also, it was the market place where more "exotic" goods could be purchased, like the "figs from the (Adriatic) sea" and "grapes from Mostar".
+Also, it was the marketplace where more "exotic" goods could be purchased, like the "figs from the (Adriatic) sea" and "grapes from Mostar".